Horlawhumy-dev/djangoheroku/index.md

 ```
 Here we are just sending out all `students` in our database by querying it to the `index.html` template.

 It is time we make the template to render UI.
 As you know that Django uses `Model View Template MVT` architecture and if you are surprised quickly check the link above to read more about that.
-What we can do is to add the `templates` folder into the root level with the project that is the `student profile` folder and ensure that it is at the same level with the other `student profile` folder.
+What we can do is to add the `templates` folder into the root level with the project i.e the `student profile` folder and ensured that it is at the same level with the other `student profile` folder.

 ```bash
 $ cd studentprofile